hapax/hapax.github.io/assets/chuzenji.md

 between with jetties, hotels, souvenir stores, embassies, mom-and-pop kitchens, and oversized emporia, in various states of closure and disrepair.
+Off-season it may be, but for the lugubrious pensions and noodle shops, it is off-season forever.
-It is like flotsam, washed up on the shore by the 80s boom and left to rot in the "lost decade" of the 90s, with its sharp decline in liquidity and domestic tourism.
+With its qualities of supernumerary variety and fantastic decay, Chuzenji looks like flotsam, washed up on the shore by the 80s boom and left to rot in the "lost decade" of the 90s, with its sharp decline in liquidity and domestic tourism.
-The rise and fall of the Nikkei is charted on these crumbling facades, and not just the ravages of time.
+These crumbling facades chart the rise and fall of the Nikkei along with the ravages of time.

 I imagine hordes of daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, flitting about to unironically